0SliverBullet/CS301-Embedded-System-and-Microcomputer-Principle/README.md

 # CS301 Embedded System and Microcomputer Principle
 This is a repository for SUSTech CS301 Embedded System and Microcomputer Principle. **Assignments or projects with hyperlinks are recommended for access**.

-- I was a student who learned this course in 2022 Fall, **one of the only two sophomores in this course while other students are juniors and seniors at that time**.
-The folder `2022-Fall` includes Lecture, Lab, Assignment, Final Project, etc. Enjoy your exploration on this repository!
+- I was a student who learned this course in 2022 Fall, **one of the only two sophomores in this course while other students were juniors and seniors at that time**.
+The folder `2022-Fall` includes Lectures, labs, Assignments, Final Projects, etc. Enjoy your exploration of this repository!

   `Assignment1`: [Morse Code](https://github.com/0SliverBullet/CS301-Embedded-System-and-Microcomputer-Principle/tree/main/2022-Fall/Assignment/Assignment1)